TCDB is operated by the Saier Lab Bioinformatics Group

 2.A.68 The p-Aminobenzoyl-glutamate Transporter (AbgT) Family

-The AbgT family consists of the AbgT (YdaH) protein of E. coli (Hussein et al., 1998) and the MtrF putative drug uptake transporter of Neisseria gonorrhoeae (Folster and Shafer, 2005).
-The former protein is apparently cryptic in wild-type cells, but when expressed on a high copy number plasmid, or when expressed at higher levels due to mutation, it allows uptake (Km = 123 nM) and subsequent utilization of p-aminobenzoyl-glutamate as a source of p-aminobenzoate for p-aminobenzoate auxotrophs (Carter et al., 2007). p-Aminobenzoate is a constituent of and a precursor for the biosynthesis of folic acid.
-MtrF is annotated as a putative drug efflux pump.
-However, it may catalyze drug uptake, allowing induction of another drug efflux pump (Folster and Shafer, 2005).
+The AbgT family consists of the AbgT (YdaH) protein of E. coli (Hussein et al., 1998) and the MtrF drug exporter of Neisseria gonorrhoeae (Folster and Shafer, 2005).
+The former protein is apparently cryptic in wild-type cells, but when expressed on a high copy number plasmid, or when expressed at higher levels due to mutation, it appeared to allow uptake (Km = 123 nM) and subsequent utilization of p-aminobenzoyl-glutamate as a source of p-aminobenzoate for p-aminobenzoate auxotrophs (Carter et al., 2007). p-Aminobenzoate is a constituent of and a precursor for the biosynthesis of folic acid.
+MtrF was annotated as a putative drug efflux pump (Folster and Shafer, 2005).

 The abgT gene is preceded by two genes, abgA and abgB, which code for homologous amino acyl amino hydrolases and hydrolyze p-aminobenzoyl glutamate to p-aminobenzoate and glutamate (Carter et al,.
 2007).
-Because of the structural similarity of p-aminobenzoyl-glutatmate to peptides, and the enzymatic activities of the abgA and abgB gene products, it is probable that AbgT is also a peptide transporter and glutamate (Carter et al., 2007).
-Demonstration of an energy requirement suggests an H+ symport mechanism (Carter et al., 2007).
+Because of the structural similarity of p-aminobenzoyl-glutatmate to peptides, and the enzymatic activities of the abgA and abgB gene products, it has been suggested that AbgT is also a peptide transporter (Carter et al., 2007).
+Demonstration of an energy requirement suggested an H+-dependent mechanism (Carter et al., 2007).
 Expression of these genes is regulated by AbgR and an unknown effector.

-The generalized transport reaction probably catalyzed by AbgT is:
+The generalized transport reaction initially proposed for AbgT is:

 This family belongs to the: IT Superfamily.